cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/cloudflare-images-on-pages/index.md

 If you need Cloudflare Images API credentials, have a look at the section [Aside: Obtain Cloudflare Images API credentials](#aside-obtain-cloudflare-images-api-credentials) below.

-## Steps 2 and 3: Use Cloudflare Images with default delivery URLs
+## Step 2: Use Cloudflare Images on default delivery domain

 Now that our website images [have been imported](#migration-to-cloudflare-images), it turns out they already accessible on Cloudflare Images.
 Zero setup required!

-For instance, our original image `cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg`: <https://imagedelivery.net/-oMiRxTrr3JCvTMIzx4GvA/cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg/public>
+For instance, our original image `cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg` is served on this URL: <https://imagedelivery.net/-oMiRxTrr3JCvTMIzx4GvA/cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg/public>

 ![](
 https://imagedelivery.net/-oMiRxTrr3JCvTMIzx4GvA/cakes/aditya-joshi--DUN-_bTO2Q-unsplash-ツ.jpg/public